Once you have your entry level assessment approved, you can request an NHSmail account.

 NHSmail email addresses all end in ‘nhs.net’.
 An email sent from an NHSmail address to another NHSmail address is the most secure way to send a message because the information is automatically scrambled or ‘encrypted’.

-If you need to send an email to someone who does not on NHSmail or another secure email address, you should:
+If you need to send an email to someone who does not use NHSmail or another secure email address, you should:

 - always double check the details of the person you are sending to are correct